Stepping Back in Time in the Amana Colonies

 Even though the Amana Colonies no longer operate as a commune, there is still a strong sense of community and faith in this community.
 Residents value their friendships and the foundations of the Amana Church just like their parents and grandparents and great-grandparents did.

-As I begin writing, I’m excited to encapsulate the strength and beauty and the community of the Amanas through these stories about characters trying to find their way home.
+As I begin this next novel, I’m excited to encapsulate the strength and beauty and the community of the Amanas through a story about a heartbroken man and his young daughter who are trying to find their way home.